Lemez/lemez.github.io/_posts/tv/2015-10-29-forbidden-games.md

 title: "Forbidden Games"
 source: "Journeyman Pictures"
 description: "Ideology and video games in the Middle East"
-image:
+image: gaza-man-game.jpg
-genre: []
-artist: []
-label:
-publisher: DigressMedia
 year: 2007
 director: Natasha Dudinski
-writer:
 producer: DigressMedia
+topic: [propaganda, intifada, video games]
 venue:
 soundcloud:
 soundcloud-track:
 video: DQ7EsgGMV3o
 vimeo:
-tags: ['video games', 'Israel', 'Palestine', television]
+tags: ['video games', 'Israel', 'Palestine', propaganda, intifada]
 ---
 {% include JB/setup %}

-I'm a bit ashamed of the terribly serious tone, but this was a fascinating report to make.
+A short report on video games and propaganda in the Middle East.
+The terribly serious tone seems a bit dated now, but this was a fascinating report to make.

+For more background on games and propaganda in context, see this <a href="http://www.theguardian.com/technology/2012/mar/18/video-games-propaganda-tools-military">Guardian</a>  article.

 <h3>Full Transcript</h3>